CopernicaMarketingSoftware/Documentation/Publisher/en/follow-up-manager-publisher.md

-# Follow-Up Manager for Publisher
+# The Publisher Follow-up manager

-The Follow-Up Manager provides a handy overview of all follow-ups that are linked to a database, document, form or survey.
+The Follow-Up Manager within the Publisher provides a handy overview of all follow-ups that are linked to a database, document, form or survey.
 Also, from here you manage all follow-ups.
 You can create new follow-ups and edit or remove existing follow-ups.

 ![](../images/overview1.png)

-***Image:** database with multiple collections and their follow-ups.*
+**Image:** database with multiple collections and their follow-ups.

 The Follow-Up Manager is located behind an additional tab at the database, form, document, or survey.

 ![](../images/follow-up-tab.png)

-***Image:** This database has two follow-ups.
+**Image:** This database has two follow-ups.
 When a new profile is created, an email will be sent to the profile.
 The other follow-up removes the profile entirely, 5 days after the a profile opted out.*

-### Create new follow-ups
+## Create new follow-ups

 If no follow-up actions are linked, you can immediately create one.
 This will open the program to make new follow-up actions.
 The same